 Eligibility & Cost

-	School of Medicine Residents are also eligible for the program.
+- School of Medicine Residents.
 A resident is an individual holding a house staff appointment at either JHH or JHBMC.
 Eligible residents must receive their income as wages from Johns Hopkins University.
 Residents who are on fellowships (stipend support) are not eligible for the program.

 "Dependents" are defined as anyone for whom you provide more than 50% of the financial support for the year, as defined in Section 152 of the Internal Revenue Code, and who resides in your home a minimum of eight hours per day.
 If you do not meet the second part of this dependent eligibility definition due to a custodial situation, please contact us at 443-997-7000 or email@example.com to discuss your circumstances.
 Expenses for the following dependents are eligible for reimbursement: children under age 13 or any dependent (including your spouse or parent) who is physically or mentally incapable of caring for him or herself.

 In addition, care can be provided for other adults who are not legal dependents, such as your spouse/partner, parents, and your spouse/partner's parents, grandparents, aunts, uncles, your adult children, or yourself.